KostasBzn/Chatbot_RAG_GUI/README.md

 ## How to Run the Chat Bot

 1. Clone the repository or download the files.
-2. Navigate to the folder containing the password manager files.
+2. Navigate to the folder containing the chat-bot files.
 3. Install the required libraries: `pip install -r requirements.txt`
 4. Create a .env file in the root directory and add your Hugging Face API token: `HUGGINGFACEHUB_API_TOKEN=your_huggingface_api_token_here`
 5. Run `python train_bot.py` to train the chat bot.
 This will generate a FAISS index in the ./content/ directory.